 Catalonia covers the northeast corner of Spain.
 Costa Brava includes only four of the coastal comarques (regions) in Catalonia.
 A long inhabited area dating back to palaeolithic times, most of the villages we visited were built in the 11th to 14th centuries.
 They are charming and some of the most beautiful places in Spain.

-Our exploration of the medieval towns in Catalonia wasn’t a Barcelona day trip, as we were living about 120 km northeast of Barcelona in Palamós on a long-term home exchange.
+Our exploration of the medieval towns in Catalonia wasn’t a Barcelona day trip, as we were living about 120 km northeast of Barcelona in Palamós on a long-term home exchange complete with a vehicle swap.
 It gave us a perfect base to discover so many beautiful villages in Spain, both beach and medieval towns.
 We spread our visits out over several days.
+Had we been based in Barcelona or not had our own vehicle, we would have taken one of these tours that pick up and drop off at Barcelona hotels:

 Barcelona Day Trips Itinerary to Medieval Towns in Catalonia